 - The jurors may, at their discretion, award one or more honourable mentions for works of exceptional merit, in addition to determining the award winner.

-- One award for short fiction (up to 17,500 words) and one award for long work (novellas, novels, collections, anthologies, graphic novels and play scripts) will be given in each two year cycle.
+- One award for short fiction (up to 17,500 words) and one award for long work (novellas, novels, collections, anthologies, graphic novels and play scripts) will be given.

 - The award will be in the form of a citation and monetary amount.

 - The monetary award will be provided in the name of the primary creator of the work, at the discretion of the award administrator.

 - By entering this award, entrants consent to having the title and description of their work, including creator details, reproduced for the purposes of announcing the award and distribution for educational and promotional purposes.